awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 ```

 ### Housekeeping
 First lets start with some housekeeping.
 As with every chaincode ours must implement the [Chaincode Interface](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#Chaincode), fortunately the Contract API has a Struct called Contract which implements this and saves us having to write our own implementation.
 So lets start with importing the Contract API package.
-Next, let's add a struct `SimpleAsset` which will provide the functions to manage our asset and embed `contractapi.Contract` to ensure it can be used in chaincode.
+Next, let's add a struct `SimpleAsset` which will provide the functions to manage our asset.
+As these functions will form the transactions we want our chaincode to handle we need to ensure that the struct meets the `contractapi.ContractInterface` interface so that it can be used by the contract api to form chaincode.
+This can be done by manually implementing the interface functions on the struct but the easiest way is to embed `contractapi.Contract` within the struct:

 ```
 package main